Chemistry Regents Practice Test 2025 – 400 Free Practice Questions to Pass the Exam

 Get further explanation with Examzify DeepDiveBeta

-Is typically a gas at room temperature
+It is a solid at room temperature

 Next Question